janschreiber/DIN5474/README.md

 # DIN5474
-A TrueType font that has pretty much every special character for formal logic
+A TrueType font that has pretty much every special character used in formal logic